 In situations involving auto-secured loans, lenders would be restricted from retaking possession of mobile homes or automobiles for as long as the official COVID-19 state of emergency remains in effect and for an additional 180-day window following its removal.
 This restriction would include a prohibition on all forms of verbal or written notice of intent to take repossession.
 Servicers would also be required to offer 90-day forbearances, with the borrower having the option to extend it for a further 90 days.
 Similar to the other relief measures, servicers would not have the ability to impose additional charges for delinquency and would also have to offer modification options prior to the end of the forbearance period.

 PACE Program Restrictions

 For the PACE Program, servicers would be mandated to provide notification to borrowers in 60 days or less of the date of enactment that they are eligible for forbearance on the upcoming yearly PACE assessment if experiencing financial stress related to the coronavirus pandemic.
-The owner of the property under certain circumstances may have to pay the deferred PACE assessment during the following year, however servicers could not implement additional charges or exercise any contractually afforded acceleration clauses.
+The owner of the property under certain circumstances may have to pay the deferred PACE assessment during the following year, however, servicers could not implement additional charges or exercise any contractually afforded acceleration clauses.

-With respect to payday loans or deferred deposit transactions, the legislation caps fees at rive percent of the check amount—cutting the current fee limit by two-thirds.
+With respect to payday loans or deferred deposit transactions, the legislation caps fees at five percent of the check amount—cutting the current fee limit by two-thirds.
 Licensees would be mandated to offer clients payment options on existing transactions, giving the client up to 60 days to pay in four equal installments with no added charges.
 The bill would also restrict licensees from permitting clients to initiate deferred deposit transactions within 14 days of the repayment of a prior transaction.

 Enforcement of Restrictions